 I've made dozens of cheesecake recipes before I started making my own up.
 I've done water baths, instant pot cheesecakes, and used a variety of ingredients.
 Over the years I've come up with an easy method that works for me every time.

-First Step: Make the crust in the food processor.
+First Step: Make the pecan crust in the food processor by pulsing room temperature softened or melted butter and the pecans with a little sweetener.
 Press into the bottom of a springform pan.